Below is an in-depth look at how Hungary’s national debt is calculated, what its credit ratings are, and how its government raises loans.

 The ÁKK operates an electronic platform, called WebTreasury, which details the different government securities in circulation.

 WebTreasury is the trading platform used by ÁKK for its primary market in government securities.
-The agency publishes a schedule of sales dates for new issues and a circle of approved buyers, called Primary Dealers, then submit tenders through WebTreasury for part of that issue.
+The agency publishes a schedule of sales dates for new issues.
+A circle of approved buyers, called primary dealers, then submit tenders through WebTreasury for part of that issue.

 The Hungarian government requires financing on two time horizons:

 - Long-term financing

 Both of these types of financing are raised through commercial channels.
 The government also operates a national savings scheme as a source of both short-term and long-term funds.

 The Discount Treasury Bill (DKJ) is a type of instrument used by governments all over the world for short-term finance.